-On Monday, June 26, 2017, Coquitlam Council adopted the Burquitlam-Lougheed Neighbourhood Plan and associated Zoning and OCP amendments.
-The new Plan will guide growth in the neighbourhoods near North and Clarke Roads over the next 20 to 25 years.
-The plan envisions walkable, complete and transit-oriented neighbourhoods that feature a mix of housing types and access to shopping, jobs and amenities.
+On Monday, June 26, 2017, Coquitlam Council adopted the Burquitlam-Lougheed Neighbourhood Plan (BLNP) and associated amendments zoning and CWOCP amendments.
+The new plan will guide growth in the neighbourhoods near North and Clarke Roads over the next 20 to 25 years.
+The plan envisions walkable, complete, and transit-oriented neighbourhoods that feature a mix of housing types and access to shopping, jobs, and amenities.

-The plan identifies the infrastructure, services, parks and facilities necessary to support the anticipated growth, while calling for a mix of housing types.
-Higher-density high-rise development will be centred around the SkyTrain stations and along North Road, giving way to medium-density homes (such as townhouses, row homes and 4-plexes) and single-family homes further away.
+The plan identifies the infrastructure, services, parks, and facilities necessary to support the anticipated growth, while calling for a mix of housing types.
+Higher-density, high-rise development will be centred around the SkyTrain stations and along North Road, giving way to medium-density homes (such as townhouses, row homes and fourplexes) and detached single family homes further away.
 Up to 9,000 to 10,000 new homes are anticipated in the area over the next 20 to 25 years.

 Robust urban design policy incorporated in the plan will ensure the design of new developments will recognize neighbourhood landmarks and character, provide public open spaces, and promote walking and transit use.